Hiroko Moriguchi: Biography

-Moriguchi released Gundam Song Covers on August 7, 2019 to commemorate the 40th anniversary of the Gundam franchise.
+Moriguchi released Gundam Song Covers on August 7, 2019, to commemorate the 40th anniversary of the Gundam franchise.
 The album reached No. 3 on Oricon's Weekly Album Chart on August 16, making it her first top-10 album since 1991's Eternal Songs.
 On November 16, 2019, the album was announced as one of six recipients of the Planning Award at the 61st Japan Record Awards, which was held on December 30.
 Moriguchi's follow-up album Gundam Song Covers 2 was originally planned for release on June 10, 2020, but due to the ongoing COVID-19 pandemic, the release date was pushed to September 16, 2020.

 In June 2021, Moriguchi announced the release of her 35th anniversary album Aoi Inochi (蒼い生命) on August 4.
 It was her first original studio release since her 1997 album Happy Happy Blue.
 Moriguchi also hosted a special concert at the Tokyo International Forum Hall C on October 3.
 In December 2021, Moriguchi announced the release of Gundam Song Covers 3 on March 9, 2022.

 Following the release of Gundam Song Covers 3, Bandai Namco announced that Moriguchi would record "Ubugoe" as the theme song of the film Mobile Suit Gundam: Cucuruz Doan's Island.
 "Ubugoe" peaked at No. 10 on Oricon's charts, becoming her first top-10 since "Whistle" in 1993.

 On March 4, 2023, Moriguchi announced the release of Anison Covers on May 24.
 The album features her covers of popular anime theme songs from the 1980s and 1990s.

+In February 2024, Moriguchi, along with Yu Hayami and Iyo Matsumoto released the single "Soro soro fuyu desu nee" (そろそろ冬ですネェ, It's almost winter, isn't it?) as part of the concert unit Cutie☆MoriMori, which she joined in 2017 (replacing original member Chiemi Hori).
+The single was produced by Noritake Kinashi and written by George Tokoro.
+It was billed under each singer's individual discography, particularly on RecoChoku and Apple Music.

+On August 7, 2025, as part of her 40th anniversary celebration, Moriguchi announced the release of the studio album Your Flower: Uta no Hanataba wo (Your Flower ～歌の花束を～) on December 3.
+The album will feature collaborations with Kaori Kishitani, Naoto Kine of TM Network, Yukie Nishimura, and Aki Hata.
+In addition, the album will include a new song composed by Neil Sedaka, marking his first collaboration with Moriguchi since "Mizu no Hoshi e Ai wo Komete" in 1985.